 On top of this, because the mouth is crowded, food and debris tend to easily accumulate in this tricky area, thus predisposing the site to the formation of tartar, therefore making affected dogs more predisposed to periodontal disease.

 It goes without saying that retained baby teeth can become quite troublesome, hence why veterinarians recommend early removal.

 Extracting Retained Baby Teeth in Dogs

 Persistent retained baby teeth should be removed as early as possible.
 Make sure to check your puppy's teeth routinely to recognize signs of trouble.
 If you cannot or are not sure what to look for, consider that veterinarians can routinely inspect your puppy's mouth to ensure there are no signs of trouble from an early age.
 Of course, in show dogs this is paramount.

-In general, permanent incisors in puppies first appear around 3 to 4 months, while canines show up first around 5 to 6 months of age.
-Roughly, all permanent teeth should be in by the time the puppy is 7 to 8 months
+In general, permanent incisors in puppies first appear around three to four months, while canines show up first around five to six months of age.
+Roughly, all permanent teeth should be in by the time the puppy is seven to eight months